Safeguarding & e-Safety

 Please find full Safeguarding and Child Protection policies and the Safeguarding Statement below.

-The Anti-bullying, Children Looked After, Online Safety and Privacy Notice for Parents/Carers Policies can be found on the Ridgeway Learning Partnership website.
+The Anti-bullying, Children Looked After, Online Safety, Privacy Notice and Restrictive Physical Intervention Policies for Parents/Carers can be found on the Ridgeway Learning Partnership website.